jsal13/blog/md/elasticsearch-tutorial-01.md

 This tutorial has a pre-written [Starter Application](https://www.elastic.co/search-labs/tutorials/search-tutorial/starter-project), which means that I'm going to have to look through and investigate what this application does before I move on.
 I might not wind up needing it.

 It's a flask app which appears to function as a frontend for querying and getting results.
 Since it's not something that I'm ever going to use after the tutorial I'm going to ignore most of it and run my own scripts instead.
-However, they included a **JSON of sample data** where each record looks like this:
+However, they've included a **JSON of sample data** where each record looks like this:

 ```json
 {